AryanQadir/Pashto_Text_Preprocessing/paper.md

 # Summary

-This toolkit provides an end-to-end preprocessing pipeline for Pashto, a low-resource language spoken primarily in Pakistan and Afghanistan.
-It includes modules for normalization, tokenization, stopword removal, stemming, lemmatization, POS tagging, and TF-IDF computation.
-The toolkit is tailored to the linguistic features of Pashto, offering rule-based POS tagging and configurable resource mappings.
+This toolkit provides an end-to-end preprocessing pipeline Technique for Low-Resource Language: Pashto language (PTPTL), spoken primarily in Pakistan and Afghanistan.
+The PTPTL module performs essential steps including tokenization, normalization, stop-word removal, stemming, Prefix/suffix terms for normalization POS tagging and TF-IDF computation and is tailored to the linguistic features of Pashto, offering configurable resource mapping and rule-based POS tagging.
+A corpus of Pashto documents was used for evaluation.
+Through TF-IDF analysis, a high-frequency Pashto stop-word list was developed to enhance downstream processing.
+POS tagging was implemented using a rule-based method, improving the quality of syntactic analysis.
+Compared to the baseline approach, the Proposed PTPTL model achieved higher performance metrics across all measures, highlighting its effectiveness in processing Pashto text and offering a strong foundation for future research in low-resource language NLP.

 The toolkit is designed to be modular and easy to integrate into NLP pipelines for downstream tasks like classification, summarization, and information retrieval.